foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 - Windows : The file can be found at `C:\Users\<user>\AppData\Roaming\starknet-foundry\snfoundry.toml`

 > 📝 **Note**
-> Global configuration file will be created automatically if it does not exist and contain predefined `default` profile.
+> If missing, global configuration file will be created automatically on running any `sncast` command for the first time.

 #### Interaction between Local and Global profiles